Michaelpalacce/HomeLab/Helm/apps/orphanedpodscleaner/README.md

-This charts installs a daemonset that helps with cleaning up orhpaned pods.
+This charts installs a daemonset that helps with cleaning up orphaned pods.